HelseVestRHF/containers/README.md

 Mon Sep 13 13:46:50 UTC 2021
 ```

-On a MacOS host the above call of starting a container and running the 'date' program and removing it again took 1.4seconds (on a Linux host the same call took about 0.5seconds).
+On a MacOS host the above call of running a docker container and the 'date' program and removing it again took 1.4seconds (on a Linux host the same call took about 0.5seconds).

+## Some background

+Running a container on a linux system is probably the easiest to explain.
+Linux comes with security measures like control groups (cgroups) that allocate resources from the host computer like CPU, memory and networking and provide them to programs.
+Programs that are running in an environment provided by cgroups (and namespaces) are separated from the host system.
+To these programs other resources do not exist.
+Containers use this to to provide a minimal Linux inside the container with no access to host users or host storage.

+On MacOS and Windows the process is a little bit more complex.
+Containers are linux based so in order to provide the 'docker run' command from above the docker environment simulates a Linux computer using a virtual machine.
+This is done fully transparent to the user but all commands go through this additional virtualization layer.
+One of the side-effects of this tunneling is that container can only access the storage that the virtualization solution provides - usually much less compared to the storage on the host system.
+You might therefore run into problems of 'not-enough-memory'.
+In such cases 'docker' needs to extend its space reserved for containers, which is done in the docker dashbord.